spiritlake/ares-extras/plugins/ffg/README.md

 * Tier - Set this to 1-5 for the talent tier.
 * Ranked - Set this to true if the talent can be purchased multiple times at different ranks, false if it can only be purchased once.
+* Max_Rank - Optionally set this to limit the talent's maximum rank.
+If not set, the max rank is 5.
+Only applies to ranked talents.
 * Prereq - Optionally list a talent the character has to have before they can purchase this one.
 * Specializations - Optionally list a specizalization the character has to have before they can purchase this one.
 * Force_power - Set this to true if this is a force power talent.
 Only characters with force user specializations can purchase force powers.